Heavy & Underpinning Construction Services for Branford, CT; Providence, RI; and Worcester, MA

 Metro-North Railroad BridgeConnDOT

-Removal and installation of a single span, single track railroad bridge.
+This bridge construction project involved the removal and installation of a single span, single track railroad bridge.
 In a single weekend outage, the entire superstructure was lowered using Goldhofer trailers and carted away, abutments were modified, and a new superstructure was set in place.
 The existing and the new superstructures were handled as single assemblies.
 The backwall and bridge seats of the abutments were removed and rebuilt.
 Work started at midnight on Friday and the new bridge was re-opened Monday morning, as scheduled.

 Barbour Hill SubstationNortheast Utilities